Vicki Bècho: Style of play

-Seen as a highly promising player, Bècho has "lots of potential", technique and talented finishing, with huge quality in both feet, with power and precision in her shots.
-She is also known for her speed.

 Before France's 2023 World Cup game against Australia on 13 August, Bècho was named by The Guardian football journalist Jack Snape as one of "four France players who can break Australian hearts at the World Cup", along with Renard, Diani, and Le Sommer.

 Personal life

 Bècho and teammate in the national team Laurina Fazer are almost inseparable friends, and are nicknamed "Tic et Tac" on account of their closeness.